CHEMOTHERAPY INDUCED HAIR LOSS

 Next steps

-Lily is currently entering in-human clinical trials in Europe.
+Lily is currently entering clinical trials in Europe.
+It is not released for commercial use.

 CHEMOTHERAPY INDUCED PERIPHERAL NEUROPATHY